fggo/html/README.md

 ### A Grid-based Layout using 960.gs framwork
 * 960\_12\_col.css classes
 * 		container_12 class: container for the whole page and indicate 12-column grid
-*		clearfix class: inform browser height of the containing box (all floating elements)
+*		clearfix class: inform browser height of the containing box since all floating elements
 *		grid_12 class: to create a twelve-column wide block
 *		grid_4 class: to create a four-column wide block